EBIBioSamples/read_docs/docs/submit/general-guide.rst

 BioSamples allows sample registration via two routes, each of which is appropriate for a different set of users and submission types.

-- **Interactive File Uploads** involve `downloading template ISA-TAB (tsv) spreadsheets <interactively/step-by-step.html>`_ that can be completed offline and uploaded to BioSamples.
+- **Interactive File Uploads** involve :ref:`downloading template spreadsheets` that can be completed offline and uploaded to BioSamples.
 This may be the easier option for non-programmatic submitters.
 - **Programmatic Submissions** involve preparing your submissions as JSON files before submitting them to BioSamples via the `JSON API <https://jsonapi.org/>`_.

 BioSamples also allows a variety of other features, including